Blooym/xlm/README.md

 # XLM - XIVLauncher Manager

-> [!IMPORTANT]
-> While I personally use this tool daily without issue, you may run into problems that I have not.
-Please report any issues you experience on the issues tab.

 An alternative method for launching XIVLauncher.Core on Linux.
 XLM allows for launching standalone (e.g embedded in XIVLauncher packages as a bootstrapper) or via a Steam compatibility tool whilst providing features like launcher auto-updates and Steam overlay support!.

 ## Setup (Steam compatibility tool)